-By providing research and strategic advice, Bocian helped elect Sen. Martin Heinrich (NM), Gov. Kate Brown (OR), Gov. Laura Kelly (KS), Secretary of State Maggie Toulouse Oliver (NM), Auditor Eugene DePasquale (PA), and 10 current members of the U.S. House of Representatives, including the last two DCCC Chairs and four members of the current Democratic leadership: Rep. Cheri Bustos (IL), Rep. Ben Ray Lujan (NM), and Rep. Katherine Clark (MA), and Rep. Jamie Raskin (MD).He’s also worked with numerous other Members of Congress and elected oficials around the country, such as Rep. Suzanne Bonamici (OR), Rep. Brendan Boyle (PA), Rep. Pramila Jayapal (WA), Rep. Tom Suozzi (NY), Rep. Lori Trahan (MA), Rep. Colin Allred (TX), and Mayors Catherine Pugh (Baltimore) and Tim Keller (Albuquerque).
+By providing research and strategic advice, Bocian also helped elect Sen. Martin Heinrich (NM), Gov. Kate Brown (OR), Gov. Laura Kelly (KS), Secretary of State Maggie Toulouse Oliver (NM), Secretary of State Shemia Fagan (OR), and eleven current members of the U.S. House of Representatives: Rep. Lucy McBath (GA), Rep. Teresa Leger Fernandez (NM), Rep. Cheri Bustos (IL), Rep. Katherine Clark (MA), Rep. Jamie Raskin (MD), Rep. Suzanne Bonamici (OR), Rep. Brendan Boyle (PA), Rep. Pramila Jayapal (WA), Rep. Tom Suozzi (NY), Rep. Lori Trahan (MA), Rep. Colin Allred (TX).
+Bocian also conducts state legislative polling in Washington and Oregon.

-In addition to his work with candidates, Bocian research and strategic guidance to a variety of progressive organizations the House Majority PAC, Senate Majority PAC, NRDC, NEA, SEIU, AFSCME, ACLU, the Partnership for Safety and Justice, YouthFirst Initiative, the Center for American Progress, and the Center for Popular Democracy, among others.
+In addition to his work with candidates, Bocian provides research and strategic guidance to a variety of progressive organizations including House Majority PAC, Senate Majority PAC, NRDC, NEA, SEIU, AFSCME, ACLU, the Partnership for Safety and Justice, YouthFirst Initiative, and the Center for American Progress, among others.

 Bocian is one of the leading experts on ballot initiative campaigns and has directed the polling for several successful ballot initiative campaigns on issues including taxes, education, renewable energy, the minimum wage, paid sick leave and workers’ rights.